 3. Remove Contaminated Clothing

 If the victim's clothing or jewelry is contaminated with the chemical, it's important to carefully remove these items to prevent further exposure and damage to the skin.
+Double-bag the items to prevent further exposure, and keep the person warm to avoid hypothermia during rinsing.
 If clothing is stuck to the skin due to chemical exposure, it's essential to cut the clothing away rather than pulling it off, as pulling could cause further injury to the skin.

 4. Do Not Apply Neutralizing Agents